Future of farming

 Drone aerial analysis

-Automated milking systems
+Robotic and automated milking systems

 Essential farm equipment types